Baháʼí House of Worship: New Delhi, India

-In Bahapur, New Delhi, India, there is a Baháʼí House of Worship that is commonly known as the Lotus Temple, which was designed by Iranian-American architect Fariborz Sahba.
+The Baháʼí House of Worship in Bahapur, New Delhi, India, widely known as the Lotus Temple, was designed by Iranian-American architect Fariborz Sahba.
 Rúhíyyih Khánum laid the foundation stone on 17 October 1977 and dedicated the temple on 24 December 1986.
 The total cost was $10 million.
 The temple has won numerous architectural awards, including from the Institution of Structural Engineers, the Illuminating Engineering Society of North America, and the Architectural Society of China.
 It has also become a major attraction for people of various religions, with up to 100,000 visitors on some Hindu holy days; estimates for the number of visitors per year range from 2.5 million to 5 million.
-The temple is often listed as one of Delhi's main tourist attractions, and even as one of the most visited buildings in the world.
+The temple is often listed as one of Delhi's main tourist attractions, and is considered as being one of the most visited buildings in the world.

 Inspired by the sacred lotus flower, the temple's design is composed of 27 free-standing, marble-clad "petals" grouped into clusters of three and thus forming nine entryways.
 The temple's shape has symbolic and inter-religious significance because the lotus is often associated with the Hindu goddess Lakshmi.
-Nine doors open onto a central hall with permanent seating for 1,200 people, which can be expanded for a total seating capacity of 2,500 people.
+Nine doors open onto a central hall with permanent seating for 1,200 people, which can be expanded for a total seating capacity of 2,500.
 The temple rises to a height of 40.8 metres and is situated on a property that covers 105,000 square metres and features nine surrounding ponds.
 An educational centre beside the temple was established in 2017.
 The temple uses solar panels to produce 120 kW of the 500 kW of electricity it requires in total.